Planning-Inspectorate/common-pipeline-templates/README.md

 The release task is run in the release pipeline, and will run whenever there is a commit to the `main` branch.
 This task will bump the version number in the `package.json` files, and add the release details to the changelog based on the commits.

 After the release task has run, a new commit should appear in the `main` branch and this commit should be tagged with `release/<version_number>`.

+**Note:** Due to a limitation within GitHub, it is not possible to provide the Azure Pipelines app permission to push to a protected branch.
+Therefore, the pipelines make use of a Personal Access Token (PAT) to perform the final push to GitHub that updates version numbers.
+This PAT is tied to an individual user account, so may expire or become invalid whenever that user is removed from the project.
+The PAT can be updated by an admin user on the repository by generating a new PAT for their account, and updating the value in the `pipeline_secrets` variable group within Azure Pipelines.